Moddable-OpenSource/moddable/documentation/pins/pins.md

 	import Digital from "pins/digital";

-Pin numbers are device dependent.
+Pin numbers and port names are device dependent.

-The Digital class provides only static functions.
-It is not instantiated.

 ### Reading a button